Jennet Device: The Child Witness of the 1612 Pendle Witch Trials

 History is rarely a chronicle of the innocent.
 It is, more often than not, a ledger of power, a study in how the machinery of the state, the crown, the courts, and the ambitious men who serve them, can be turned upon the most vulnerable with a cold, clinical efficiency.
 In the damp, windswept corner of 17th-century Lancashire, beneath the looming shadow of Pendle Hill, twenty people were accused of witchcraft.

 Of those, ten were hanged.
 Their story is not simply one of superstition triumphing over reason, though superstition played its part.
 It is a story of poverty and land disputes, of family feuds and local vendettas, of a monarchy desperate to assert its divine authority, and of a legal system that proved all too willing to condemn the friendless and the frightened.
 It is, in short, a story that tells us far more about the powerful than it does about the accused.
+For the fuller cast of the accused and how the prosecution built its case against them, see our complete account of the 1612 Pendle witch trials.

 The World That Made Pendle